k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ./k2space.sh create [--profile=profile-name] spacename
 ```

-To use the default 'studio.config', you can omit passing in a --profile parameter.
+To use the default profile, 'studio.config', you can omit passing in a --profile parameter.

 ```bash
 ./k2space.sh create spacename